MicrosoftDocs/azure-docs/articles/aks/image-cleaner.md

 ## How Image Cleaner works

 When you enable Image Cleaner, it deploys an `eraser-controller-manager` pod, which generates an `ImageList` CRD.
-The eraser pods that run on each node clean up unreferenced and vulnerable images according to the `ImageList`.
+The eraser pods running on each node clean up any unreferenced and vulnerable images according to the `ImageList`.
 A [trivy][trivy] scan helps determine vulnerability and flags images with a classification of `LOW`, `MEDIUM`, `HIGH`, or `CRITICAL`.
 Image Cleaner automatically generates an updated `ImageList` based on a set time interval and can also be supplied manually.
 Once Image Cleaner generates an `ImageList`, it removes all images in the list from node VMs.

 :::image type="content" source="./media/image-cleaner/image-cleaner.jpg" alt-text="Screenshot of a diagram showing ImageCleaner's workflow.
 The ImageCleaner pods running on the cluster can generate an ImageList, or manual input can be provided.":::